f3rn4d0n/BitsoChallenge/README.md

 ## Testing
 - Each framework has its own unit testing, so any framework must to be tested individually
-- For snapshot testing we use swiftui-preview-snapshots dependency, and each screenshot was saved under `iOSChallenge/iOSChallengeTests/__Snapshots__/<ViewTest>`, if you delete any of them, the test will fail but a new screenshot will be taken
+- For snapshot testing we use swiftui-preview-snapshots dependency, and each screenshot was saved under `iOSChallenge/iOSChallengeTests/__Snapshots__/<ViewTest>` and `iOSChallengeDesignSystem/iOSChallengeDesignSystemTests/__Snapshots__/<ViewTest>`, if you delete any of them, the test will fail but a new screenshot will be taken
+- When performing snapshot testing, remember to run your tests on a simulator device as it requires writing access.

 ![Unit testing](Docs/Images/Test.png)